What is flaxseed? How do you use flaxseed? And what's the difference between flaxseed and flax meal?

 Love to bake?
 Try this cholesterol-free egg replacer with just 2 ingredients: ground flaxseed and water.

 Mix 1 Tablespoon of ground flaxseed with 3 Tablespoons of warm water.
 Mix and let sit for 5-10 minutes, or until it reaches an egg consistency.
 Use 1 Tablespoon of flax per 1 egg in the recipe.
 Flax makes a fantastic egg replacer in pancakes and french toast, too!
+That makes eating plant based (or mostly plant based) a heck of a lot easier!

 To thicken your smoothies and soups: